CONVECTION BAKE VS. BAKE: WHAT’S THE DIFFERENCE?

 NEED HELP BUYING A DOUBLE WALL OVEN?

-WHEN SHOULD I USE CONVECTION BAKE VS. BAKE TO COOK?
+WHEN TO USE CONVECTION BAKE VS. BAKE

 Use convection bake to achieve light and flaky baked goods or cook through layered casseroles and pasta bakes.
 You can also use convection baking to provide the dry environment needed to start experimenting with recipes involving dehydrated or toasted ingredients.

 Certain baked goods, however, are best cooked using conventional oven settings.
-Avoid convection baking foods like cakes, quick breads, custards and other delicate desserts and pastries.
+Avoid convection baking foods like cakes, quick breads, custards, and other delicate desserts and pastries.

 On most conventional ovens, heat is usually distributed by the bottom heating element, leaving the crust without targeted heat.
 With convection baking, you may achieve a crispier crust thanks to the circulated hot air inside the oven cavity.
 Experiment with the many cooking possibilities of convection bake for other homemade recipes like baked desserts or golden, fluffy loaves of sourdough bread.